b1tninja/misty/README.md

 ```shell
 sudo pip3 --install virtualenv
 ```

-Create a new virtualenv, a sort of local python environment to install the optional dependencies in.
+#### Create a new virtualenv
+virtualenvs are sort of user copies of a python environment to install the optional dependencies in.
 ```shell
 cd misty
 python3 -m virtualenv venv